robertmuth/Cwerg/README.md

   Defines an IR that serves as the interface between frontend and backend.

-* [Deprecated C Frontend](FrontEndC/)  (translates a subset of C to Cwerg IR)
-* [Deprecated WASM Frontend](FrontEndWASM/) (translates WASM/WASI coded to Cwerg IR)
+* [Deprecated WASM Frontend](FE_WASM/) (translates WASM/WASI coded to Cwerg IR)

+To get started hacking on Cwerg please read [getting_started.md](getting_started.md).

 Most components are implemented twice (see [rationale](BE/Docs/why_python.md)):
 1. spec/reference implementation: Python 3.9
 2. high performance implementation: C++17 (with limited STL usage)

 Re-implementations in other languages are explicitly encouraged.
 A lot of code is table driven to facilitate that.

 Cwerg de-emphasizes quality of the generated code (the hope is to come within 50% of state of the art compilers) in favor of a small code base that can be